fusionfoto/fooappender_middleware/TestEnvironmentSetup.md

 We're now ready to set up our storage node.

 ### SwiftStack Storage Node (PACO) Install
-Ingesting a storage node is made more interesting by the fact that our SwiftStack Controller's TLS certificate is self-signed.
+Ingesting a storage node is made more interesting by the fact that our SwiftStack Controller's TLS certificate is self-signed in the proces we're following here.

 We need to do the following: